 4. Stage Payments on Long Contracts to Your Benefit

-For example, a typical construction contract might allow a 15% payment when engineering is completed, an additional 25% when material is delivered to the site, and 50% of the contract amount at specific progress benchmarks.
+For example, a typical construction contract might allow a 15% payment when engineering is completed, an additional 25% when materials are delivered to the site, and 50% of the contract amount at specific progress benchmarks.
 The remaining 10% of the contract price is usually held by the buyer until final inspection and acceptance.

 5. Recognize “Scope Creep” and Use Change Orders Where Applicable